Future-Hack/application-2017/README.md

  - Ensure that your web application describes the problem and how the solution solves it.
  - Note that the visual design and functionality of the website will be crucial in our evaluation of your application for the hackathon.
  - This website can only be built using [HTML](https://www.w3schools.com/html/default.asp), [CSS](https://www.w3schools.com/css/default.asp) and vanilla [Javascript](https://www.w3schools.com/js/default.asp) **OR** [React JS](https://facebook.github.io/react/).
- - You can use remotely hosted APIs to improve on the functionality of your website.
  - You can use boilerplates such as [Skeleton](http://getskeleton.com) for your project.
  - Store your codebase on your own public [GitHub repository](https://github).
  - Host your application using [Github Pages](https://pages.github.com/) so that we can view it live.
  - We are super excited to see your cool MVP :)

 ### 3. Application form
-**Mandatory**: Tell us a bit more about yourself by filling in the Future Hack [application form](https://mck-forms.typeform.com/to/iSp2Yn).
+ - Complete the Future Hack [application form](https://mck-forms.typeform.com/to/iSp2Yn).

 ## References:

 #### Our sponsors
-- Learn more about Mckinsey Digital: http://www.mckinsey.com/business-functions/digital-mckinsey/how-we-help-clients/digital-labs
+- Learn more about Digital Mckinsey: http://www.mckinsey.com/business-functions/digital-mckinsey/how-we-help-clients/digital-labs
 - Learn more about Facebook for Developers: https://developers.facebook.com/
 - Learn more about Generation: https://www.generationinitiative.org/about/